shellieD/Blast-Off/README.md

 <br>

 I also loaded the website into Wave to produce an accessibility report.
 No errors were found.
-There were some warnings the regarding the audio, however as the audio that is preloaded in the HTML is only sound effects, no transcription is required, so these warnings require no action.
+There were some warnings regarding the audio, however as the audio that is preloaded in the HTML is only sound effects, no transcription is required, so these warnings require no action.

 * Wave Accessibility Report - [View Report](https://wave.webaim.org/report#/https://shellied.github.io/Blast-Off/)